usnistgov/oscal-xproc3/tutorial/sequence/Lesson02/unpack_102.md

   * Variable declarations - `p:variable`

-* Finally, as noted above, `p:documentation` can appear anywhere in a pipeline, but it will be ignored except when appearing inside `p:inline` ??? a detail to be covered later.
+* Finally, as noted above, `p:documentation` can appear anywhere in a pipeline, but it will be ignored except when appearing inside `p:inline`.
+What to do with these is a topic to be covered later.

 NB: the pipelines run so far have XML comments demarcating the prologue from the steps